rust-lang/rust/text/0000-unreservations-2018.md

 [Applicative laws]: https://en.wikibooks.org/wiki/Haskell/Applicative_functors#Applicative_functor_laws

-While you might think that Haskell developers would be in favor of this, that does not seem to be the case.
-Haskell developers over at `#haskell @ freenode` were not particularly in favor of this use as `pure` in this context as `pure` does not respect the [Applicative laws].
+While you might think that Haskell developers would be in favour of this, that does not seem to be the case.
+Haskell developers over at `#haskell @ freenode` were not particularly in favour of this use as `pure` in this context as `pure` does not respect the [Applicative laws].
 The desugaring is also not particularly obvious when `pure` is used.
 If we did add sugar for explicit `Ok`-wrapping, we'd probably go with something